 There’s not a season of grief that’s over and done.
 It may look different, less intense, but the impact of loss will be felt forever.
 Jack’s death hangs over the entire storyline in This is Us because grief changes who you are.
 Grief is the last part of a love relationship.

 Of course, what This is Us never addresses is Christian grief.
 Grief for the believer is always hemmed with anticipation and hope.
-Though we grieve deeply, we do not grieve as those without hope.
+Though we grieve deeply, we grieve with hope.

 For the believer, death may have altered the trajectory of this life, but it points us to the direction we’re ultimately headed.